Abstraction may reduce specificity and decrease awareness of the contradicting information between concepts.

 Let’s say, you go to a bar with a friend, and both of you agree that the experience is amazing.
 But the experience you both agree upon is not the same experience.
 Making it illogical to agree upon.
 You may enjoy the music and the people while your friend may enjoy the food and the alcohol.
 And somehow you are both convinced that you agree on some mutual fact.
-Reducing our awareness of this level of logic, benefits group-think, and benefits openness.
+Reducing our awareness of this level of logic, benefits group-think, and benefits agreeability.
 This is an aspect I think is critical to the concept of domestication and submission.

 This can be abstracted into:

 Experience A is comprised of x and y.

 Person 1 enjoys x but dislikes y.
 Person 2 enjoys y but dislikes x.

 Person 1 and person 2 both concede that experience A is enjoyable.

 Experience A does not exist in reality, but x and y both exist in reality.

 Person 1 and person 2 do not concede on reality but do concede on an abstract nonreality.

 This demonstrates that abstraction facilitates agreement.
 Agreeability would lead to sociability which aides in the development of language and information sharing.
 Information sharing is shown to surpass the ability of intelligence, very obviously, in the case of feral children, who’s intelligence does not take them further than books and information sharing, and information sharing does not even facilitate accuracy of judgment, and in fact reduces accuracy as a trade-off for communication and agreeableness.